Staffing

 Mrs Ess - Keyboard

-Mr Maddocks - Guitar
+Mr Hobson – Guitar

 The department has a "real buzz" to it both within lessons and in the many and varied extra-curricular activities.
 Students choose to spend much of their free time either taking part in one of the ensembles or simply coming to use the computers or team up with other students to form musical groups and bands.
 Our aim is to enable students to experience a wide range of music and to learn how to compose, perform and evaluate it.